If you are wanting to join the food truck industry, then we have one question for you to ponder:

 Maybe you have a cozy job that pays well and you are afraid to leave this job for your dream job.

-Maybe you think joining the food truck industry is just a pipe dream.
+Or maybe you think joining the food truck industry is just a pipe dream.

 Maybe you don’t know what your food truck concept will be.